Posts in the Event Review Category

 Damp Sheets and late night writing

-oh look 5 a.m., I had washed my sheets last night and then I forgot to put them in the dryer so at 3:30 when I realized I wanted to go to bed, I didn't have any sheets, so I put them in the dryer and then chatted online for a while and then wrote another chapter of my FanFic (Miles Apart), I had...
+oh look 5 a.m., I had washed my sheets last night and then I forgot to put them in the dryer so at 3:30 when I realized I wanted to go to bed, I didn't have any sheets, I put them in the dryer and then chatted online for a while and then wrote another chapter of my FanFic (Miles Apart), I had...

 4 minute read.